alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 | `frame_dur_ms`  | 46.4 ms     | SAM processing frame length.                                                                    |
 | `overlap_factor`| 8           | How frames overlap for smooth motion.                                                           |
 | **Transition-only**: each of the above has `start…`/`end…` variants .

+_NOTE:_ _This voice requires heavy calculation to produce and will take a very long time and potentially a lot of memory for long-duration steps.
+It is highly experimental_

 ---